-- Lens power is determined from the patient's spherical equivalent prescription corrected to the corneal plane. - b.
-Select the appropriate lens and place on the eye.
+- Lens power is determined from the patient's spherical equivalent prescription corrected to the corneal plane - Select the appropriate lens and place on the eye.
 Allow the lens to remain on the eye long enough to achieve a state of equilibrium.
-Small variations in the tonicity, pH of the lens solutions, and individual tear composition may cause slight changes in fitting characteristics. - Allow any increase in tear flow to subside before evaluating the lens.
-The time C. equired will vary with the individual
+Small variations in the tonicity, pH of the lens solutions, and individual tear composition may cause slight changes - Allow any increase in tear flow to subside before evaluating the lens.
+The tim